Wade Davis in conversation with Broughton Coburn

 Wade Davis’ first book The Serpent and the Rainbow is a journey into the secret societies of Haitian voodoo, zombies and magic, and was the beginning of what would become a lifelong love affair with indigenous cultures around the world.
 His recent book, The Wayfinders: Why Ancient Wisdom Matters in the Modern World is a thrilling journey into the world of indigenous cultures and attempts to answer the question: What does it mean to be human and alive?

 When asked about his book One River, Davis says it is a story of redemption and hope, and touches upon the idea of national identity and the power of books.
-It’s what he refers to as ‘a simple account of travel and a legendary professor’ and he calls the book an ‘antidote to darkness and a map of dreams to Columbians who couldn’t travel’.
+It’s what he refers to as ‘a simple account of travel and a legendary professor’ and he calls the book an ‘antidote to darkness and a map of dreams to Colombians who couldn’t travel’.

-‘The Rio de Magdelana is the Mississippi of Columbia.
-I’m working at the highest levels of government to send a message about Columbia; 50 years of wars, 7 million displaced, 250,000 dead, all of which occurred in a country of 48 million.
+‘The Rio de Magdelana is the Mississippi of Colombia.
+I’m working at the highest levels of government to send a message about Colombia; 50 years of wars, 7 million displaced, 250,000 dead, all of which occurred in a country of 48 million.
 One out of four were forced to flee their homes.
 What if 77 million Americans were forced to flee their country?
 The fuel of the war was always cocaine,’ explains Davis.

 When asked how much hope he has for some countries which seem to be suffering deprivation after deprivation, Davis replied ‘It’s what the Buddhists say … that evil exists in the universe.’
 He further added, ‘Even Krishna said there is evil in the universe to thicken the plot.
 The minute you think you’re going to vanquish evil, you’ll end up disillusioned.’